Vanlightly/RabbitTestTool/orchestration/README.md

 | --con-connect-to-node | roundrobin | Which node will a consumer connect to. "roundrobin", "local", "non-local", "random".
 Local refers to the node which hosts the queue (when mirrored or quorum means the master/leader) |
 | --pub-connect-to-node | roundrobin | Which node will a publisher connect to. "roundrobin", "local", "non-local", "random".
 Local refers to the node which hosts the queue (only valid when using the default exchange for point-to-point messaging). |

-Example with a single configuration:
+Example with a single configuration with one volume:

 ```bash
 python3.6 run-logged-aws-playlist.py \